avinoamsn/my-bash-config/README.md

-# My bash config
+# My Zsh Configuration

-This repo contains a handful of files I use to customize my bash experience, including a setup script `setup.sh` that automates most of the heavy lifting in a fresh Debian-based install.
+This repo contains a handful of files I use to customize my Zsh experience.

-**Note:** The setup script is likely outdated.
+**TODO: Detail repo contents.**